-- Homepage
+-

-- Sealing knowledge
+Sealing knowledge

 - What is an NBR seal?

-NBR Seals and Gasket
+NBR Seals and Gaskets by Kofler - Dichtungen

 Its very good chemical resistance makes NBR an ideal material for seals, applicable for flat gaskets, O-rings, shaft sealing rings e.g., Simmering seals as well as hydraulic seals and pneumatic seals, seal kits and custom seals.
 In the following post, you will learn everything about NBR as a sealing material.
 Also, read our sealing knowledge and comprehensive overview of sealing materials.

 NBR (acrylonitrile-butadiene rubber) is a modern elastomeric material with good resistance to a wide variety of chemicals.
-NBR is compatible with oils and fats such as fuels, diesel, kerosene, aliphatic hydrocarbons, natural gas, as well as diluted acids, alkalis, and alcohols.
+NBR rubber is compatible with oils and fats such as fuels, diesel, kerosene, aliphatic hydrocarbons, natural gas, as well as diluted acids, alkalis, and alcohols.
 Thus, NBR demonstrates resistance to gasoline, making NBR seals generally gasoline-resistant.

 The mechanical properties of NBR are also excellent.
 It has significant tensile strength and shows a minimal permanent set under elastic deformation.